 One of the studies established the effects of onions on chickens.
 The study wants to know how garlic and onion affect body weight, carcass yield, and feeding cost.

-Another study in 2017 focused on the manure of the chickens fed on several crops, including onions.
-Also, on how that consumption affects the ability of their waste to sprout seeds.
+Another study in 2017 focused on the manure of chickens fed on several crops, including onions.
+Also on how that consumption affects the ability of their waste to sprout seeds.

 Benefits Of Onions On Chickens

-Onions Nutritional Fact is 84 percent water, 1.8 grams of protein, and 40 mg of Calcium.
-More so, onions also cover 60 mg of Phosphorus and are excellent antimicrobial.
+Onion’s Nutritional Fact is 89.1 percent water, 1.1 grams of protein, and 29 mg of Phosphorus.
+More so, onions also contain 146 mg of Potassium and are excellent antimicrobials.

 100 Onions Nutrition